Partial federal government shutdown

 OCVE works with communities to identify opportunities to grow and develop leaders and advocates within Washington's behavioral health systems.

-The work of OCVE is guided by a statewide advisory committee made up of individuals, family members, and caregivers who identify as having lived or living experience within the Washington State behavioral health system.
+The work of OCVE is guided by a statewide advisory committee made up of individuals, family members, and caregivers who identify as having lived or living expertise within the Washington State behavioral health system.

 There are many ways to get involved with office activities: